arekstryjski/arekstryjski.github.io/arek/sailing-cv.md

 * nautical miles: 13000+
 * including: 11000+ as skipper
 * including: 2500+ in Arctic
-* sailing areas: Arctic, Greenland Sea, North Atlantic, Bay of Biscay, Norwegian Sea, North Sea, Irish and Celtic Seas, English Channel, Mediterranean
+* sailing areas:
+  - Arctic, Greenland Sea,
+  - North Atlantic, Norwegian Sea, Bay of Biscay, North Sea, Irish and Celtic Seas, English Channel,
+  - Mediterranean

 *2007 - current*: Working as skipper for *JoinUs.eu* on vacation cruises with people of various experience, including kids and complete beginners.
 *2014 - current*: Co-organizing and skippering weekend sailing trips in UK with people of various experience for *SetSail*.